 If you haven’t had a chance to grab a copy of the Nov/Dec 2022 Magazine of Fantasy and Science Fiction, you can still grab some e-book copies through Weightless Books.

-Now, that the novelette has been out in the world for a few months and it’s eligible for a Hugo and a qualifying story for the Astounding Award, I thought I’d give some backstory, themes, and inspiration.
+Now that the novelette has been out in the world for a few months and it’s an Ignyte Award finalist and a qualifying story for the Astounding Award, I thought I’d give some backstory, themes, and inspiration.
 I always knew I’d leave home.
 It was a matter of counting seconds, minutes, days, and years until I flew the Jersey Shore for somewhere else.
 Whether or not my home was good or bad didn’t matter.
 I needed to go somewhere I could be alone with all the monsters brewing inside me as an angry queer kid who couldn’t make sense of what to do with this big old complicated body.
 When my mom told me she was thinking of keeping me from leaving someway, I told her if she made me stay, I would die.

 I haven’t lived in New Jersey for over ten years now, but I have been back a few times.
 Most recently in 2021, right before completing the final round of edits on ‘To Carve Home.’
 I write about home and the idea or sense of it in almost all of my stories because I fought so hard to make whatever homes I could, and I think it took going back home to those old shores, knowing what warmth and security waited for me back on my new shores, to write ‘To Carve Home’ the way it needed to be written with all the gore, all the loss, and all the love that comes with home.

 There are also larger themes that came to light after I wrote it that I wasn’t intending like teen pregnancy, social anxieties, and relationship dynamics.
 It also carries a lot of darkness and sadness.
-It’s not a happy story, though I have been told it’s beautifully written and at times really funny.
+It’s not a happy story, though I have been told it’s beautifully written and at times funny.
+To Carve Home’ is one of those stories I needed to tell, though.
+I needed to talk about trauma and home and becoming your own person in a way that featured monsters and fantastical creatures and a world without fear.

 I first wrote the story after reading Samuel R. Delany’s Jewels of Aptor back in 2016 when I was about 26.
 It was the first really speculative fiction literary book I had ever read, and it sort of broke my brain open.
 I had no idea stories could be so wild and well-written.
 I had only ever encountered pulp speculative fiction and couldn’t wrap my mind around something so weird and stylistically beautiful.
 I wanted to write a story that occupied both camps.
 I wanted to write a story so wild and dark it was hard to really name or place it, but the prose had to be gorgeous.